 Format a piece of long-form text into a nice, functionally readable, single column web page, in the style of a long-form news article or opinion piece.

 The goal of this assignment is to practice with block layout, centering, and working with typography on the web.

-Here are the overall goals and requirements:
+Here are the overall requirements:

 - Use copyright-free material for the content.
 More on this below.

 - For very long texts, you can include an excerpt e.g. a few chapters.
 More on this below.